virocon-organization/virocon/docs/jointdistribution_and_contours.rst

 ***************************************************
 Define a joint distribution and calculate a contour
 ***************************************************
-The main use of this package is to create environmental contours.
-For this purpose one has to define a multivariate distribution, choose one of two calculation methods, and initiate the calculation.

-This procedure can be further broken down into 8 steps:
+To create an environmental contours, we need to define a joint distribution first.
+Then, we can choose a specific contour method and initiate the calculation. viroconcom uses so-called global hierarchical models to define the joint distribution and offers four common concepts for how an environmental contour can be defined based on a given joint distribution.

+If the joint distribution is known, the procedure of calculating an environmental contour with viroconcom can be summarized as:

 1. Create a first, independent distribution.

 2. Create another, (possibly) dependent distribution and define its dependency on the previous distributions.

 3. Repeat step 2, until you have created the desired amount of distributions.

-4. Bundle the created uni-variate distributions and the defined dependencies in a multivariate distribution.
+4. Bundle the created univariate distributions and the defined dependencies in a multivariate distribution.

-5. Define the common parameters, return period and environmental state duration for the contour.
+5. Define the contour's return period and environmental state duration.

-6. Choose one of the two calculation options: :class:`HighestDensityContour <viroconcom.contours.HighestDensityContour>` or :class:`~viroconcom.contours.IFormContour`.
+6. Choose a type of contour:

-7. Define the calculation specific parameters.
+:class:`~viroconcom.contours.IFormContour`,
+:class:`~viroconcom.contours.ISormContour`,
+:class:`~viroconcom.contours.DirectSamplingContour` or
+:class:`~viroconcom.contours.HighestDensityContour`.

-8. Initiate the calculation.
+7. Initiate the calculation.

 These steps are explained in more detail in the following.